 The first grade classrooms open up onto Gordon's pond and the stream, which offer a new world for students to explore throughout the school day.
 First graders also travel to the Britt Nelson Dining Hall for lunch every day, and use the Creamer Science Lab for science class, bringing every corner of the campus into the first graders' universe.

-A second grader's universe also expands for recess.
+A first grader's universe also expands for recess.
 For the first time, the Jeanne Picerne Playground, atop Gordon's sledding hill, is part of their daily routine.
 This space includes extensive play structures and a pair of basketball half-courts, as well as unlandscaped wooded spaces where generations of Gordon students have played "elf village" and "fairy village" according to ever-evolving student-generated rules.

 The first grade classrooms are next to the fourth grade ones, and first graders have a formal connection with their new neighbors through the buddy program, which pairs them each with fourth graders for thoughtfully designed adventures over the course of the school year.
 They'll also see their fourth grade buddies in a leadership position at the regular Lower School town meetings.
 These monthly meetings feature presentations from Lower Schoolers of all ages, giving first graders their first taste of student-led formal presentations.